AlexMetsai/fractals/README.md

 # Visualizing fractals

+A repository for visualizing fractals with python and various plotting libraries and methods.
+Under development.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-Implemented the visualization of a julia set, aside from the mandelbrot set.
+Implemented the visualization of a julia set, aside from the mandelbrot fractal.
 Below you can see one for *c = -0.7269 + j 0.1889*.
 It is encouraged to experiment with different parameters of *c* to witness on first hand the chaotic nature of these sets.